TCP/IP

 ! [] (images / ethernet_frame.png)

-Because we need to know something about mac addresses
+Because we need to know something about mac addresses,ip addresses and

 network.